Part of the Intranet Usability Guidelines Series

 The information in these reports is based on three separate rounds of user research with company employees as participants.
 We used two different research methods:

-In total, 176 people tested 42 intranets.
+Hundreds of people tested 42 intranets.
 The studies took place in the United States, the United Kingdom, Finland, the Netherlands, Switzerland, Canada, United Arab Emirates, and China (Hong Kong).

 Purchase an individual license if the report or video will only be used by one person.